hassan-ak/learn-applied-generative-ai-fundamentals/00_what_is_generative_ai/readme.md

 # What is Generative AI and LLMs?

+---

+## 1. Artificial Intelligence (AI)

+**Definition**:
+Artificial Intelligence (AI) is when computers or machines do things that normally need human brains.

+**Think of AI as giving machines some human-like abilities**:

+- **Learning**: Figuring out how to do things from experience.
+- **Thinking**: Solving problems and making decisions.
+- **Understanding**: Knowing what words and pictures mean.
+- **Seeing**: Recognizing objects and people in pictures.
+- **Decision-Making**: Choosing the best action based on information and reasoning.

+### Examples:

+1. **Voice Assistants**:
+   - **Siri** or **Alexa** can understand what you say and respond, like setting an alarm or playing a song.
+2. **Movie Recommendations**:

+   - **Netflix** suggests shows you might like based on what you’ve watched before.

+3. **Self-Driving Cars**:

+   - **Tesla** cars can drive themselves, knowing when to stop, go, or turn.

+4. **Chatbots**:

+   - When you ask questions on a website and a computer responds, that's AI helping out.

+5. **Image Recognition**:
+   - Apps like **Google Photos** can sort your pictures by recognizing faces and objects.

+### AI Techniques

+There are several techniques used in Artificial Intelligence to enable machines to learn, reason, and make decisions.
+Here are some of the main ones:

+1. **Machine Learning (ML)**:

+   - **Definition**: A subset of AI that involves training a computer to learn from data and improve its performance over time without being explicitly programmed for each task.
+   - **Example**: A spam filter learns to recognize spam emails based on examples of spam and non-spam emails.

+2. **Deep Learning**:

+   - **Definition**: A subset of machine learning that uses neural networks with many layers (deep networks) to analyze complex patterns in data.
+   - **Example**: Image recognition systems that can identify objects and faces in pictures, like those used in Google Photos.

+3. **Natural Language Processing (NLP)**:

+   - **Definition**: A branch of AI that focuses on the interaction between computers and humans through natural language.
+   - **Example**: Chatbots and virtual assistants (e.g., Siri, Alexa) that understand and respond to spoken or written language.

+4. **Computer Vision**:

+   - **Definition**: A field of AI that enables machines to interpret and make decisions based on visual data from the world.
+   - **Example**: Self-driving cars use computer vision to navigate roads and avoid obstacles.

+5. **Reinforcement Learning**:

+   - **Definition**: A type of machine learning where an agent learns to make decisions by performing actions and receiving feedback (rewards or penalties) from its environment.
+   - **Example**: AI playing and mastering games like chess or Go by learning from wins and losses.

+## 2. What is Generative AI?

 **Definition:**
-Generative AI refers to a subset of artificial intelligence that `involves creating new content`, such as *images*, *text*, *music*, and more, rather than simply analyzing or interpreting existing data.
+Generative AI refers to a subset of artificial intelligence that `involves creating new content`, such as _images_, _text_, _music_, and more, rather than simply analyzing or interpreting existing data.
 It uses machine learning models, particularly generative models, to produce outputs that are novel and often indistinguishable from human-created content.

 **Install ChatGPT**